doublec/shen-wasp/README.md

     $ export PATH=$PATH:/path/to/install/bin

 Shen is provided in source code format from the [Shen Sources](https://github.com/Shen-Language/shen-sources) github repository.
 The code is written in Shen.
 It needs a working Shen system to compile that code to [KLambda](http://www.shenlanguage.org/learn-shen/shendoc.htm#The%20Primitive%20Functions%20of%20K%20Lambda), a small Lisp subset that Shen uses as a virtual machine.
 This KLamda code can be found in the `kl` directory in this repository.
 These KLambda files are compiled to Wasp Lisp and stored as compiled code in the `compiled` directory.
-The repsitory includes a recent version of these files.
+The repository includes a recent version of these files.
 To generate, or re-generate, run the following commands:

     $ rlwrap wasp
     >> (import "driver")